AN: Hello dear readers! I always loved the thought of John being whipped by a little girl, so I made this! It will eventually be Sheyla.

 "Alright," she sighed.

-"We'll come threw once Teyla and Ronon get back."
+"We'll come through once Teyla and Ronon get back."
 He explained before shutting down the 'gate.

 "Is she still alive?"
 Rodney asked rather rudely.
 John threw him a nasty look at him.
 "What?" he asked innocently.